runtimeverification/wasm-semantics/wasm.md

 Memory can only grow in size, so the minimum size is the initial value.
 Currently, only one memory may be accessible to a module, and thus the `<memAddrs>` cell is an array with at most one value, at index 0.

-**TODO**: Allow instantiation with an identifier and inline export and import.
+**TODO**: Allow instantiation with data, and with an identifier and inline export and import.

 ```k
     syntax Instr ::= "(" "memory"                  ")"